• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Specifically referenced panic and terror

-• Meditation induced dissociation and feelings of unreality / altered reality and / or a lack of a perceived or felt sense of self
+• feelings of unreality / altered reality and / or a lack of a perceived or felt sense of self

 • Mindfulness noting, especially around mental state change and fears around state change